 He was an early novelist, writing Maki in 1921 and following up with eight more, starting with The Road to Delhi (1923) and the last being Anne of the Sealed Knot (1972).

 Some of his most famous books were at least 11 biographies including Clive (1931), Chaplin, The Immortal Tramp (1954) and Carve Her Name With Pride about the brave spy Violette Szabo, who was posthumously awarded the George Cross, and was acted by Virginia McKenna in the film that was made the next year.
-Others included Fanny and the Regent of Siam (1962) and Rasputin (1973).
+Other true stories retold well included Fanny and the Regent of Siam (1962) and Rasputin (1973), and the terrifying but also inspiring account of Dr Alina Brewda, who survived the Warsaw ghetto, Auschwitz and other holocaust deathcamps, retold in I Shall Fear No Evil (1966).

-He wrote at least 22 other books, ranging from Shiva, or the Future of India (1929), which he British Government banned from distribution in India apparently worrying it would cause offence.
+He wrote at least 22 other books, ranging from Shiva, or the Future of India (1929), which the British Government banned from distribution in India, worried it would cause offence.
 Others included Across India by Air, Night Life of Calcutta, The Private Papers of Hore Belisha (1960), Recollections of George Bernard Shaw (1969) and books about film making and many others.
 He also wrote about some landmarks, including The Tower of London (1970), Hampton Court (1972), and No 10 Downing Street, a House in History (1963).

 His extensive travels include a journey to Tibet on horseback across the Himalayas.
 He was attached to the staff of the Duke of Connaught for the opening of India’s first Parliament.
 He was the first to fly across India in a plane that arrived in a packing case.
-He has been to Malaya, most of the countries of Europe, and Great Wall of China as well as Kenya in East Africa to visit his son’s family and grandchildren.
+He has been to Malaya, most of the countries of Europe, the Great Wall of China, and Kenya to visit his son’s family and his grandsons.

 He was Labour Party candidate for Southend East in 1950.
-In 1955 he stood in Bexley against Conservative Ted Heath and won 45.7% of the vote (Heath got 54.3%) with a very high turnout in a safe Conservative seat.
+In 1955 he stood in Bexley against the incumbent Conservative Ted Heath and won 45.7% of the vote (Heath got 54.3%).

-He was married to Edith Fox and this marriage was dissolved but their son Robin and daughter Primrose survive.
+He was married to Edith Fox and this marriage was dissolved, their son Robin and daughter Primrose survive.
 He married Hetty Minney and she remained his wife and close companion until he died.

 He passed away peacefully on 5 January 1979 at Ticehurst, Sussex, aged 83.
 A memorial service was held at St James Piccadilly on 5 April 1979 with the Rev. William Baddely officiating, Sir Harold Wilson MP read the lesson and Virginia McKenna read a poem from the film “Carve Her Name with Pride”.